bit34/Bit34-Graph/README.md

 - Graph class with basic functionallity
 - GridGraph sub class for regular structured graphs
 - RectangleGraph subclass for handling rectangular grids with all graph functionallity
-- HexagonGraph subclass for handling hexagonal grids with all graph functionallity
+- TBA -> HexagonGraph subclass for handling hexagonal grids with all graph functionallity